megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

 At this point MyCustomApi will be included in the API route, but we still need to declare the HTTP address.
 To do that, please:

-  1. Override the basepath() function -
+  1. Override the basepath() method -

     ::